The Yellow Sea (film): Plot

 When Gu-nam arrives in South Korea, he scopes out Seung-hyun's apartment while searching for his wife in his downtime.
 The night before his boat is due to return to China, Gu-nam witnesses Seung-hyun being ambushed and killed by his driver and two accomplices inside his apartment building's stairwell.
 After fending off and killing the driver, Gu-nam cuts off Seung-hyun's thumb, as per Jung-hak's contract, but is spotted by Seung-hyun's wife and is forced to flee the police.
-Upon arriving at the supposed location for the boat back to China, there is no one to pick Gu-nam up, and he realizes he's been set up with no path for return.
+Upon arriving at the supposed location for the boat back to China, there is no one to pick Gu-nam up, and he realizes he has been set up with no path for return.

 It is revealed that a businessman named Kim Tae-won had hired the driver to kill Seung-hyun.
 Tae-won's henchmen begin capturing and interrogating other Joseonjok in an attempt to find Gu-nam, eventually deducing that Gu-nam was hired by Jung-hak.
 Tae-won sends his top henchman Choi to China to kill Jung-hak, but Jung-hak defeats Choi's associates and returns with him to Korea to force a meeting with Tae-won.
 They strike a deal, with Tae-won promising to pay out Jung-hak for finding and killing Gu-nam.

 On the run from the police, Gu-nam abducts and interrogates one of Jung-hak's smugglers and arranges a return to China via cargo ship.
 At the same time, he sees reports on TV that a woman matching the description of his wife had been killed by a man he had investigated as being connected to his wife earlier.
 Gu-nam hires an outside investigator to check the body and confirm if the woman killed was his wife, and when the investigator cannot tell if it is her, he lies to Gu-nam and arranges to have the woman cremated and the ashes delivered to Gu-nam for cash.

 After arriving at the cargo ship, Gu-nam realizes he has been set up again, and narrowly escapes Jung-hak's men.
-When some of them are arrested and direct the police towards Tae-won, Tae-won sends men to eliminate Jung-hak and his crew, and following a struggle a wounded Jung-hak escapes and leaves for Tae-won's hideout.
+When some of them are arrested and direct the police towards Tae-won, Tae-won sends men to eliminate Jung-hak and his crew, and following a struggle, a wounded Jung-hak escapes and leaves for Tae-won's hideout.